junjun-jiang/Hyperspectral-Image-Super-Resolution-Benchmark/README.md

 # Hyperspectral-Image-Super-Resolution-Benchmark
-A list of hyperspectral image super-solution resources collected by [[Junjun Jiang](http://homepage.hit.edu.cn/jiangjunjun)].
+A list of hyperspectral image super-solution resources collected by [Junjun Jiang](http://homepage.hit.edu.cn/jiangjunjun).
 If you find that important resources are not included, please feel free to contact me.

 According to whether or not to use auxiliary images (PAN image/RGB image/multispectral images), hyperspectral image super-solution techniques can be divided into two classes: hyperspectral image super-solution (fusion) and single hyperspectral image super-solution.
 The former could be roughly categorized as follows: 1) Bayesian based approaches, 2) Tensor based approaches, 3) Matrix factorization based approaches, and 4) Deep Learning based approaches.